The Empowered Patient Coalition provides resources enabling patients to take control of their medical treatments.

-Report A Health Care Provider
+Report a Health Care Provider

 State Medical Boards